pranavraja/jira-py/README.md

 # API

-The main API is in `lib/jira.py` and documented at (jira.py)[http://pranavraja.github.com/jira-py/docs/jira.html].
-The file is well-commented with examples on how to use the API.
+The main API is in `lib/jira.py`.
+You can read the [annotated source code](http://pranavraja.github.com/jira-py/docs/jira.html).
 Note that the API will probably change around a lot as I just started this.

+# Running the tests

+To run the tests, you'll need to install [mock](http://pypi.python.org/pypi/mock).
+Clone the repo and run:

+	python test/api.py

 # Try it out